blaiseclarke/sleep-analysis/README.md

 - Staging
   - Standardized column naming and explicit type casting
 - Intermediate
-  - Used window functions to calculate rolling power averages, for smoothing deviations and artifacts.
+  - Used window functions to calculate rolling power averages over five sliding epochs, for smoothing deviations and artifacts.
   - Used `LAG()` function to detect transitions in sleep stage.
 - Sleep Summary
   - Compressed epoch rows into a single patient summary table.